pekcus/C3150/README.md

 # Navigation

-There are three folders titled: Documentation, Queries, and TestData.
+There are folders titled: Documentation, Queries, Extras, and TestData.
 Documentation contains a pdf file describing the project and a short video presentation on the design and implementation.
 Queries contains all SQL query files, they are DropQuery, ConstraintsQuery, TriggerQuery, FunctionsQuery, InsertQuery, BulkInsert, TestQuery, EMRSCHEMA, ComplicatedQueries and SelectQuery as well as a folder titled Inserts with all inidividual table insert queries.
 Finally, TestData contains all important csv files with our project data.

 # Usage